ExpHP/npyz/README.md

 Differences from the latest `npy`:

-* Able to read a lot more files by supporting more dtypes.  (e.g. big endian can be read, I forget what else)
+* Able to read a lot more files by supporting more dtypes.  (e.g. big endian can be read, also strings.
+I forget what else)
 * n-dimensional arrays.
 (C-order or fortran order)
   * Writing is done through some [Builder api](https://github.com/ExpHP/nippy/blob/0f3aedcf1a71988af71a8bf8ef7fc65f79924178/src/out_file.rs#L24-L72)
 * Outputting to any `io::Write + io::Seek`.
 Reading from `io::Read`.